-Accounting education providers are responsible for graduating future professional accountants who will play an essential role in companies' decision-making and strategy development process, including strategic issues related to sustainability (Boulianne et al., 2018).
-Higher education should develop its students' values, knowledge, and understanding, including sustainable development issues into its curriculum (Ebaid, 2021).
+Accounting education providers are responsible for graduating future professional accountants who will play an essential role in the decision-making and strategy development process in companies, including strategic issues related to sustainability (Boulianne et al., 2018).
+Higher education should be concerned with developing values, knowledge and understanding of their students by including sustainable development issues into its curriculum (Ebaid, 2021).
 In that way, higher education plays an important role that will help to shape the views of future citizens, leaders, and policymakers.
 One of the United Nations (UN) sustainable development goals is to ensure that all students acquire the knowledge and skills necessary to promote sustainable development (UNESCO, 2017).
-Therefore, accounting graduates also need to have the skills, knowledge, values, and competencies to deal with sustainable development goals.
-Hence, it is crucial to develop accounting education to integrate sustainability issues.
-However, integrating sustainability in accounting education is about exposing students with information related to sustainability and encouraging students to engage in learning activities that will enable them to practice critical thinking toward environmental and sustainability issues (Ceulemans et al., 2015).
-It also requires management commitment to integrate hands-on practices on campus (Müller-Christ et al., 2014) and problem-based learning (Wyness & Dalton, 2018) to help improve students' understanding of sustainability issues.
+Therefore, accounting graduates also need to have the skills, knowledge, values and competencies to create a deal with sustainable development goals issue.
+Hence, it is crucial to develop accounting education so that sustainability issues are integrated in the curriculum.
+However, integrating sustainability in accounting education is not only about exposing students with information related to sustainability, but also encourage students to engage in learning activities that will enable them to practice critical thinking toward environmental and sustainability issues (Ceulemans et al., 2015).
+It also requires management commitment to integrate real-life practices on campus (Sterling, 2005) and problem-based learning (Wyness & Dalton, 2018) to help improving students' understanding of sustainability issues.

-2.3.
 IT Sustainability Practice and Accounting

 The focus of sustainable information technology is to reduce the energy costs of IT operations and the negative impacts to the environment from the rapid utilization of information technology.
-The environmental impacts of IT utilization, such as high volume of energy consumption, raise a major concern for the industry either from an environmental or economic perspective and electronic waste.
-Kiddee et al. (2013) display in their study two ways of how electronic waste disposals may impact human health, contamination of toxic substances in the food chain and direct impact on labor in recycling areas due to exposure to toxic substances.
+The environment impacts of IT utilization such as high volume of energy consumption that rise a major concern for the industry either from an environmental or economic perspective and also electronic waste.
+Kiddee et al. (2013) display in their study two ways of how electronic waste disposals may impact human health, contamination of toxic substances in the food chain and direct impact on labour in recycling areas due to exposure to toxic substances.
 It is supported by Rene et al. (2021) which highlight the need for a proper recycling system of electronic waste because of the inappropriate disposal practices that cause severe environmental pollution and health hazards.

 Sustainable information technology practice will integrate the IT role of the organization's business with global sustainability and social responsibility (Vicente-Molina et al., 2018).
-It refers to aligning an organization's IT strategies with social responsibility to encourage IT governance and management behaviour changesoward more environmentally friendly IT practices (Harmon et al., 2012).
-The practices include planning of buying environmentally friendly IT equipment, lower power consumptions, recycling IT equipment, and environmentfriendly way of disposing of IT equipment (Bose & Luo, 2011, 2012).
+It refers to aligning an organization's IT strategies with social responsibility to encourage changes in IT governance and management behaviour toward more environmentally friendly IT practices (Harmon et al., 2012).
+The practices include planning of buying environmentally friendly IT equipment, lower power consumptions, recycling IT equipment, and environment-friendly way of disposing of IT equipment (Bose & Luo, 2011, 2012).

 Both company and customer may gain benefit from IT sustainability practices.
-Benefits for the company such as cost reductions as a consequence of more efficient and strategy-related IT usage.
-Customers and society may benefit from higher satisfaction of the company products or services due to less negative environmental impacts that lead to higher credibility and trust of the company's products or services (Harmon et al., 2012).
+Benefits for the company such as cost reductions as consequence of more efficient and strategy-related IT usage.
+Customer and society may benefit from higher satisfaction of the company products or services as consequence of less negative environmental impacts that leads to higher credibility and trust of the company's products or services (Harmon et al., 2012).
 Accounting may take part in IT sustainability practice by creating, monitoring, and evaluating environmental indicators and supported by applying an environmental management information system (EMIS).

-EMIS may help an organization automate ecological management activities, incorporate lifecycle assessments and environmental cost accounting, and meet compliance reporting requirements.
+This may help an organization automate environmental management activities, incorporate lifecycle assessments and environmental cost accounting, and meet compliance reporting requirements.
 This will allow organizations to successfully manage their carbon footprint and the complexity of carbon accounting and reporting.